 The emerging picture of nervous systems sketched above -- as being highly dynamical, with many codependent processes acting on each other over space and time -- is thoroughly at odds with simplistic connectionist models of neural information processing.
 Importantly, the discovery of diffusible modulators shows that neurons can interact and alter one another's properties even though they are not synaptically connected.
 Indeed, all this starts to suggest that rather than thinking in terms of fixed neural circuits, a picture involving shifting networks - continually functionally and structurally reconfiguring - may be more appropriate.
-Of course many Alife practitioners reject the simple information processing models, but even so, by far the most popular kind of system used as artificial nervous systems are networks of nodes connected by virtual 'wires' along which inhibitory or excitatory 'electrical' signals flow.
+Of course many researchers reject the simple information processing models, but even so, by far the most popular kind of system used in AI to build artificial nervous systems are networks of nodes connected by virtual 'wires' along which inhibitory or excitatory 'electrical' signals flow.
 Although few would claim these are adequate models of the brain, their origins are in principles abstracted from the neuroscience of several decades ago.
 Although there are many possible levels of abstraction, new styles of artificial nervous systems directly inspired by contemporary understandings of brains as electrochemical machines may be a very fruitful avenue in our quest to develop artificial systems capable of more interesting and useful adaptive behaviours than we can currently manage.
 At the same time, the study of such systems should bring us deeper understandings of the principles underlying the functioning of real brains.
+Not least because studying whole autonomous systems has many advantages when trying to understand the generation of adaptive and intelligent behaviour [4].

 Given the limitations of current technology, if implemented versions of such systems are to act in real time as sensorimotor control systems for autonomous agents, they must necessarily abstract away much of the detailed complexity of real nervous systems.
 However, we believe that enough will be left behind to make this a worthwhile endeavour.
 In tandem with this kind of biologically inspired investigation, there is another far more detailed, more direct, form of modelling that can also be very useful.
 It is, as yet, very difficult to gather detailed empirical findings on such phenomena as the diffusion dynamics of NO in different parts of the nervous system, because the necessary experimental apparatus has not yet been developed.
 However, it is possible to build detailed computational models that capture certain salient features of these phenomena in an accurate way.
 These models are computationally expensive and do not run in real time, but the data they produce can make important contributions to our understanding of the biological processes.

 This paper discusses examples of both kinds of work; two aspects of our ongoing investigation of the role of diffusing neuromodulators.